-What does the ARP Fire Safe Council Do?
+What does the American River Parkway Fire Safe Council Do?

-The mission of the ARP Fire Safe Council is to prevent and conserve the American River Parkway (ARP) and infrastructure that resides on the Parkway and surrounding homes and businesses from fire.
+The mission of the Fire Safe Council is to mitigate fire danger on the Parkway and protect natural habitat, infrastructure that resides on the Parkway and surrounding homes and businesses from fire.

-The ARP Fire Safe Council’s objective is to update and implement the Fire Management Plan developed by Carol Rice in 2015, including the development of an effective plan for each ARP developed recreational park.
+The Fire Safe Council’s objective is to update and implement the Fire Management Plan developed by internationally renown wildfire expert Carol Rice and commissioned by Sacramento County Regional Parks in 2015.

-The founding goals of the ARP Fire Safe Council are:
+The founding goals of the Fire Safe Council are:

-- Develop wildfire risk reduction plans for each park area within the Parkway
+- Develop wildfire risk reduction plans for each section of the Parkway

 - Protect the infrastructure that exists on the Parkway